Branch Rickey: Early years and World War I service (1917–1918)

 Despite the team's last-place standing in 1916, Rickey inherited two Hall-of-Fame quality assets: 21-year-old infielder Rogers Hornsby and the Cardinals' manager, Miller Huggins.

 Each contributed to a strong bounce-back season in 1917: Hornsby batted .327 in 145 games and led the team in hits, and Huggins guided the squad to 82 wins and a third-place finish.

-During the 1920s, Hornsby would become the cornerstone of a National League pennant contender and 1926 World Series champion.
-But Huggins, who had been a member of a rival ownership group that lost its bid for the Cardinals to Breadon's syndicate, left to manage the New York Yankees at season's end; there he would lead an eventual American League and MLB powerhouse to six pennants and three World Championships before dying at just 51 during the 1929 season.
+During the 1920s, Hornsby became the cornerstone of a National League pennant contender and 1926 World Series champion.

+But Huggins, who had been a member of a rival ownership group that lost its bid for the Cardinals to Breadon's syndicate, left to manage the New York Yankees at season's end; there he led an eventual American League and MLB powerhouse to six pennants and three world championships before dying at 51 during the 1929 season.

 The war-disrupted 1918 campaign saw the Cardinals, managed by veteran minor-league pilot Jack Hendricks, perform poorly.

 They plummeted to last place in the National League, winning only 51 of 131 games during the shortened regular season, which ended September 2.

-Rickey, however, had by that point already enlisted as an officer in the United States Army.
+But by that point Rickey had enlisted as an officer in the United States Army.

 His absence from the team began August 31, 1918.

 He embarked by steamship for France and the Western Front in mid-September.

 Recovering from a bout of pneumonia contracted aboard ship, Rickey commanded a training unit of the Chemical Warfare Service that included Ty Cobb and Christy Mathewson.
 His unit saw action as part of the First Gas Regiment.
-Six weeks after arriving, the November 11, 1918, armistice ended hostilities, Rickey and returned to the United States on December 23.
+Six weeks after arriving, the November 11, 1918, armistice ended hostilities, and Rickey returned to the U.S. on December 23.
 He succeeded Hendricks as the Cardinals' field manager for 1919.